maluta/maluta.github.com/_posts/2010-04-21-Adding-procfs-and-sysfs-interface-in-your-lkml.markdown

 	<li>procfs is a generic window into kernel internals</li>
 	<li>sysfs is specific to device model</li>
 </ul>
 Information such as process descriptors and sysctls parameters belong to procfs and not sysfs.
-Note that:Sysfs is not a replacement for procfs.
+Note that: Sysfs is not a replacement for procfs.

 Lets create two useless (in a practical way) that presents the "idea" behind these constructions.

 <strong>1.
 Procfs</strong>
 <p style="text-align: justify;">The snippet  below creates a <em>/proc/coding</em> allowing read or write some content.</p>

 <pre><span style="color: #0000ff;"><strong>#include <span style="color: #008000;">&lt;linux/kernel.h&gt;</span></strong></span>
 <span style="color: #0000ff;"><strong>#include <span style="color: #008000;">&lt;linux/module.h&gt;</span></strong></span>